Skulux/Voicetral/readme.md

 ## Overview

-This project provides an interface between the Ollama model and Applio's text-to-speech (TTS) and voice conversion services.
-It converts user speech input into text, generates responses using Ollama, and then synthesizes and plays back the response using Applio.
+This project provides an interface between the Ollama model and a text-to-speech (TTS) engine using gTTS.
+It converts user speech input into text, generates responses using Ollama, and then synthesizes and plays back the response using gTTS.

 ## Features

 - Speech-to-text conversion using `speech_recognition`.
 - Text generation using the Ollama model.
-- Text-to-speech conversion and voice conversion using Applio.
+- Text-to-speech conversion using gTTS.
 - Audio playback using `sounddevice`.
 - Audio resampling and processing with `pydub`.